Create a Custom Component

 Custom components are based on Haystack components.
 Haystack is deepset's open source AI framework, which also powers deepset Cloud.
 To learn more, visit the Haystack website.

-We provide a template for creating your custom components, available as a GitHub repository.
+We provide a template for creating your custom components, which are available as a GitHub repository.
 This template serves as a custom components library for your organization.
 Components created in the ./dc-custom-component-template/src/dc_custom_component/example_components/

 For example, if someone in your organization creates a component called WelcomeTextGenerator